vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

    Visualization control panel.

-- **Scale factor**: This options changes the scale of the visualization window showing the dataset.
+- **Scale factor**: This options scales the data coordinates by multiplying them with the specified factor.
 - **Shader configuration**: This option changes the particle visualization.
 The options are **default** (alpha blending) and **solid**.
 - **Decay function**: This is the duration of activation of entities.
 Decay will determine the time taken to transit color and size transfer functions (from left to right) for each entity from the activation time to a rest state.
 It has to be configured considering "Simulation timestep" size and "Timesteps per second".
 - **Alpha blending function**: This option provides two transparency modes for representing the activity. **Normal mode** will compose transparency following the typical "Back to front" render in order to preserve coherent results in terms of position, depth and color, and should be used when user wants to perceive depth and unaltered colors. **Accumulative mode** will add up all the entities on the back of each pixel, mixing all the colors and eventually saturating to white when too much complexity is shown.
 This last mode can be used in order to perceive a global understanding of what is being activated independently of the depth.